Scope (charity): History

 Scope was founded as the National Spastics Society on 9 October 1951 by Ian Dawson-Shepherd, Eric Hodgson, Alex Moira and a social worker, Jean Garwood, with the aim of improving and expanding services for people with cerebral palsy.

 From 1955 to 1989, the society ran the Thomas Delarue School, a specialist secondary boarding school at Tonbridge, Kent.
-Scope ran several other schools until they were transferred to another organization in 2018.
+Scope ran several other schools until they were transferred to another organisation in 2018.

 Over time, thanks in large part to the influence of Bill Hargreaves, the first trustee with cerebral palsy, the charity's aims extended to improving and expanding services for people with cerebral palsy and disabled people in general.
 Bill's pioneering work in employment in the 1950s supported over 1,500 disabled people into their first jobs.
 In 1962, he set up the 62 Clubs where disabled people could choose and control their own leisure activities.
 Through its employment services, Scope continues to support disabled people to have the same opportunities as everyone else.

 In 1963, the organisation merged with the British Council for the Welfare of Spastics to become The Spastics Society.
 The Spastics Society provided sheltered workshops and day centres for people with cerebral palsy (commonly referred to as spastics at the time, despite spasticity being a symptom of only one variant of cerebral palsy), who were seen as being unemployable in mainstream society.
 The Society provided residential units and schools, as well as opening a chain of charity shops.

 The term spastic had long been used as a general playground insult, so in 1994 the organisation changed its name to Scope.

 In November 1996, Scope AGM voted in favour of an individual membership scheme to give a voice to the 20,000 people that Scope and its local groups are in contact with every year – the first major UK disability charity to do so.
 In 1998, Scope individual members voted in elections to Executive Council.

 In 2017, Scope launched its new strategy – Everyday equality – which set out how the charity would campaign to support disabled people.
 The strategy sets out an ambition to offer information, support and advice to two million disabled people and their families every year.

-In 2018 Scope transferred 51 services, 31 care homes, 10 day services, and 1,300 staff to Salutem Healthcare as part of a major shift out of service provision.
+In 2018 Scope transferred 51 services, 31 care homes, 10 day services, and 1,300 staff to Salutem Healthcare as part of a major shift away from service provision.